StasPlatonov/youtube-timestamp-storage/README.md

 You can find this extension on Chrome Web Store.

-Some instructions with screenshots here: https://docs.google.com/document/d/1OPPabFSwyA16WQEi0RTxP8-QiOBuncNkY7r8i7uTwyM/edit?usp=sharing
+Some instructions with screenshots: https://docs.google.com/document/d/1OPPabFSwyA16WQEi0RTxP8-QiOBuncNkY7r8i7uTwyM/edit?usp=sharing

-Please, send any questions/suggestions to: platonovstas1982@gmail.com
+Feel free to send any questions/suggestions/bugs to: platonovstas1982@gmail.com